Section Image

 Homes come with at least an acre of land

 The median single-family home price is $660,000.
 Housing options here vary widely, from smaller rustic ranch styles to luxury multimillion-dollar estates.
 Erin’s land use regulations require that nearly all residential developments have at least one and a half acres of land, so even on the lower end of the price spectrum, most homes have plenty of personal space.
 “Erin is a very competitive area because it has sprawling acreage,” Mielke says.
-“I have people who have moved there from the suburbs because they wanted to have a big pole barn to store their boat.”
+“I have people who have moved there from the suburbs because they want to have a big pole barn or they have boats they want to store.”
 All properties use well water and private septic systems.

 Advanced science courses at Hartford High School